dyhBUPT/StrongSORT/README.md

 - To evaluate the tracking results, we recommend using the [official code](https://github.com/JonathonLuiten/TrackEval).
 - You can also try to apply AFLink and GSI to other trackers.
-- Tuning the hyperparameters carefully would brings better performance.
+- Tuning the hyperparameters carefully would bring better performance.

 ## Citation